intel-iot-roadshow/roadshow-docs/README.md

 # Getting Started Guides

-To view these docs offline:
+If you're viewing this README from Github and not a supplied Roadshow USB thumb drive, go to https://github.com/ssg-drd-iot/getting-started-guides/releases to download the latest zip package.

-1. Download a zip of the 'html' branch by clicking on the "Download zip" button to the left.
+Unzip the contents of the downloaded file to your **local** harddrive (not a USB drive).

-2. Unzip the contents of the downloaded file to your **local** harddrive (not a USB drive).
+## To view these docs offline

-3. Launch docs start page by viewing `index.html` in your web browser.
+**Launch docs start page by viewing the local `index.html` from the zip in your web browser.**

 ## Alternative ways of viewing html docs